-If an absolute must, then the lower risk configuration is to only enable Archiving after Local Copy has been running for a few backups.
+If an absolute must, then the lower risk configuration is to only enable Archiving after the local copy functionality has been running for a few backups.
 But even in this configuration there is still a risk.
-It is also not possible to rehydrate from local copy as Archive data is not stored in Local Copy Backups.
+It is also not possible to rehydrate from the local copy, as Archive data is not stored in local copy backups.

 Are there any limitations around connectivity?

-Rehydration is not possible when both the SS and the MS cannot be accessed.
+Rehydration is not possible when both the SS and the MS are inaccessible.
 This is important to keep in mind for laptop users who may not always be connected to the internet.

 Can we override the date and stub files immediately when their backup has been mirrored?